Excited to have work from this new series selected for the open call digital art competition “Samsung The Wall x Niio Art / Digital Realism”

 POOLTIME is a public artwork by artists Cheryl Wing-Zi Wong and Dev Harlan.
 In conjunction with NYC Parks, the pavilion has been installed at the north end of Meadow Lake in Flushing Meadows Corona Park and will be exhibited until summer 2020.
 POOLTIME is a public pavilion and series of community programming centered around the rich history of the Park as a site for the 1939 and 1964 World’s Fairs.
 POOLTIME activates an underused public space and aims to discuss the World’s Fair structures and their architectural lives and meaning post-exhibition.

-“Parmenides I” was selected for CUNY Oswego’s rotating public art program.
-The 8′ diameter aluminum sculpture has previously been exhibited indoors with video projection indoors.
-Outdoors it lives comfortably in it’s naked object hood.
-The sculpture will be installed on campus for 2 years.
+“Parmenides II” was selected for CUNY Oswego’s rotating public art program.
+The 8′ diameter aluminum sculpture has previously been exhibited indoors with video projection.
+Outdoors it lives comfortably in its naked object hood.
+The sculpture will be installed on campus for three years.

 The sculpture is a surface casting of exposed rock near the Iron Age mine site in Wonder Valley.
 Video projection mapping uses tones and textures from photogrammetry scans of this and other geological work.